 Within 60 days of becoming eligible for UnitedHealthcare's Medication Therapy Management program, members will receive an offer by mail to complete a Comprehensive Medication Review (CMR).
 Members may also receive this offer by phone.

-Eligible members complete the Comprehensive Medication Review by phone with a qualified health care provider.
-A pharmacist will review the member's medication history, including prescription and over-the-counter medications, and identify any issues.
+Eligible members may complete the Comprehensive Medication Review by phone or in person with a qualified health care provider.
+This review takes approximately 30 minutes to complete.
+A pharmacist, or qualified CMR provider, will review the member's medication history, including prescription and over-the-counter medications, and identify any issues.
 Within 14 days of the Comprehensive Medication review, the member is mailed a Medication Action Plan that summarizes any clinical concerns identified and a Personal Medication List of their medication history.
 In addition, the member's doctor may be contacted and provided this information.

-To help you track your medications, you can also download a blank Personal Medication List (PDF) (308.4 KB) for your personal use.
+To help track your medications, you can also download a blank Personal Medication List (PDF) for your personal use.

-Additionally, quarterly Targeted Medication Reviews are conducted systematically to identify any drug-drug interactions or other medication concerns.
+Additionally, Targeted Medication Reviews are conducted systematically to identify any drug-drug interactions or other medication concerns, at least quarterly.
 Those interventions may be mailed to your doctor for review.

 Members may also receive helpful information in the mail.
 This can include additional information about their medications and suggestions from our pharmacists about how to use your medications and benefits.
 This information can be helpful when meeting with your doctor or pharmacist.